growan/wca-documents/wca-regulations-2013.md

 The WCA Regulations are also supplemented by the [WCA Guidelines](guidelines:top).
 The Regulations should be considered a complete document, but the Guidelines contain additional clarifications and explanations.

 ### Wording
-To make the Regulations and Guidelines easier to read we use "he" where the reader should read "she or he".
+To make the Regulations and Guidelines easier to read we use "she" where the reader should read "he or she".
 Uses of the words "must", "must not", "should", "should not" and "may" match [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ### Information on the Internet